legion0820/SESAP/README.md

 This project is split up into multiple components, each with its own functionality and purpose.

 #### React Frontend UI
 Serves the content of the website, where users can view the different visualizations, narratives (interviews), purpose, and Recommendations.
 If a whitelisted user (which is verified via Google Sign-in) tries to post an interview, it sends a request to the backend controller with all of the required parameters.
-The same logic is applied if one of these users tries to delete an interview as well
+The same logic is applied if one of these users tries to delete an interview as well.
+The visualizations are also automatically updated and displayed to reflect any changes

 #### Backend Controller
-Acts as the routing capability
+Acts as the routing capability of the project, and is connected to both the database as well as the Large Language Model.
+When a request for a new interview comes in, the controller will first verify that the user is whitelisted, store all of the requested parameters in a database, convert the transcript text into a .docx file, and run the LLM script.
+When deleting an interview, the controller will look for that interviews ID in the database, locate it, and remove it.

+#### Transcript Analysis Pipeline
+Runs in the background after each newly uploaded transcript, and outputs visualizations of the analyses generated.
+Once automatically initiated by the controller, it loads new transcripts into a vectorized database, which lets us use Retrieval Augmented Generation (RAG) when querying the LLM model.
+Using the OpenRouter API to query, the response is given in a JSON format, then loaded into MATLAB configuration, where it creates a bar chart and a word cloud of the analysis.

 ## Access and Usage
 General users can visit the website to view the student interviews or look over the visualizations.
 If you are a whitelisted user working with the project, then you are allowed to submit new interviews to the archive.
 As it's a website, no download is needed.